Sydney Kristallnacht anniversary highlights resurgence in antisemitism

 Gawenda also touched on his broader concerns for Jewish communities, especially in Europe, where he fears a bleak future.
 Citing the high rates of emigration and declining Jewish populations, he echoed “New York Times” columnist Bret Stephens’ advice to European Jews to “leave while you still can.”
 While he did not extend this caution to Australian Jews, he expressed uncertainty about the future for Jewish communities worldwide, particularly for his grandchildren’s generation.
 “We have to be more positive about our lives as Jews,” he added, expressing a renewed commitment to Jewish life and culture that transcends the need to respond solely to antisemitism.

 The evening also included moving tributes to Holocaust survivors.
-Antony Colman delivered a moving tribute to his relative, 95-year-old Beate Hammett, the only survivor of the Kindertransport still living in Sydney.
+Antony Colman delivered a moving tribute to his relative, 95-year-old Beate Hammett, one of a few survivors of the Kindertransport still living in Sydney.
 Beate lit a memorial candle in honour of her parents and all those affected by the Kristallnacht pogrom.
 Hammett’s story resonated deeply; her father, an architect in Berlin, was forced to watch the destruction of the synagogues he had designed.

 New South Wales Jewish Board of Deputies President David Ossip emphasised that commemorations like these serve as both remembrance and warning.
 “Jewish communities around the world…have gathered together to remember our murdered family members and mourn the lost worlds of Jewish life extinguished in gas chambers or killing fields,” he said.
 Ossip’s words reminded the audience of the importance of vigilance in the face of escalating antisemitism, echoing Gawenda’s call for zero tolerance toward hate speech and conspiracy theories that often precipitate violence.